burger

 7. OR ELSE create a new signature:

-11. Write a new message by selecting the corresponding signature:
+12. Compose a new message by selecting the corresponding signature:

-In the example above, the sending address has been modified but not the reply address.
+In the example above, the sending address has been changed but not the reply address.
 This gives the expected result with the recipient (it is sufficient to look at the headers of the received message to prove it).

 Now add the same secondary address in an email software/client, the effect will be the same.